thedojoseries/kubernetes/README.md

 * Both Zipkin and Frontend will be served by only one Load Balancer
 * A few services will need to be configured with Environment Variables (Frontend, TODOs API, Auth API, Log Message and Users API)
 * Services can communicate internally with other services via private DNS names
-* The Redis Queue service will persist its data in a persistent disk that sits outside of the cluster

 # Cloning the Application Repository

 As aforementioned, you will be deploying seven microservices.
-To get started, clone this repository anywhere in your system (for Windows users: clone the repo under your home directory to avoid issues when mounting a volume into a Docker container): [https://github.com/elgris/microservice-app-example](https://github.com/elgris/microservice-app-example)
+To get started, clone this repository anywhere in your system: [https://github.com/elgris/microservice-app-example](https://github.com/elgris/microservice-app-example)

+**Windows users: clone the repo under your home directory to avoid issues when mounting a volume into a Docker container.**

 # Accessing `kubectl`

 You will not need to install `kubectl` in your local machine.
 We have already prepared a Docker image configured with everything you will need.
 However, note that if you run kubectl inside the container but you are developing definition files outside the container (in your local machine), you will not be able to deploy anything.
 You will have to mount a volume into the container so kubectl can have access to your files.
-First, cd into the directory where you cloned the microservice-app-example repo, then run the following docker command to get started:
+First, cd into the directory where you cloned the `microservice-app-example` repo, then run the following docker command to get started:

 ```bash
 docker run --rm -it -e "URL1=<URL1>" -e "URL2=<URL2>" -v <PATH-TO-REPO>:/code slalomdojo/env:kubernetes